openknowledge-archive/opsmanual/sysadmin/backup.rst

 Overview
 ========

-**IMPORTANT:** The OKFN core sysadmin team **does NOT provide backup for machines outside Rackspace!** If you need backup for machines outside Rackspace, you have to configure and maintain it yourself.
-(As always, there are a few historic exceptions to this rule, see below).

 At Rackspace, we have two methods of backup:

 -  **Snapshotting** of the VMs.
 Should be activated for **all** VMs.